developdata/CCIDiploma-Unit3/README.md

 ### Homework
 In your groups of three keep working through the Arduino project book, as you go, try remixing a bit.

+If you havne't got Node.js installed on your computer, install it, next week we will start creating a web server that will take in data from an Arduino.
+I've put instructions for installation in the week 2 [README](https://github.com/developdata/CCIDiploma-Unit3/blob/master/week2/README.md).

 ## Arduino Project Book notes
 As I’ve been going through the project book again, I’ve been noting down things that might be helpful, things that I had to do slightly differently, or didn’t give me the expected result.